Company making Costco pajamas flagged for forced labor

 WRP importers include some of the leading medical suppliers in the U.S. like global giant Ansell, as well as smaller firms like Bay Medical Company Inc. in Brisbane, California.

-Bay Medical’s owner David Dorris was visiting WRP last week in Malaysia when he heard, first hand, his shipping container had been detained.
+Bay Medical’s owner David Dorris was visiting WRP last week in Malaysia when he heard, first-hand, that his shipping container had been detained.

 “We were completely blindsided,” he said.
 “It’s deeply disturbing for me personally and for our company.”